-- Park Model S in front of the device you want to program, and have the device's remote control readv. - 2.
-Touch Controls > Settings > HomeLink on the touchscreen. - 3.
-Touch Add New HomeLink, then use the onscreen keyboard to enter a name for vour HomeLink device. - 4.
+- Park Model S in front of the device you want to program, and have the device's remote control ready. - 2.
+Touch Controls > Settings > HomeLink on the touchscreen. - Touch Add New HomeLink, then use the onscreen keyboard to enter a name for your HomeLink device. - 4.
 Touch Program. - 5.
 Follow the onscreen instructions.